-Register now if you want to be on the start line for Raptor - our inaugural annual challenge for the insurance sector.
-In 2021 we will be taking on the iconic London to Paris challenge which will see you arriving in the capital the day before the final stage of the Tour de France!
+Register your interest now if you want to be on the start line for Raptör - our annual challenge for the insurance sector.

 Designed and delivered by the highly experienced Action Medical Research cycling team, this event will ensure you have the chance to network on a cycling challenge that will bring you and your riders, memories for life!

 The first fully digital and algorithmically-driven Lloyd’s of London syndicate; instant capacity, anytime, anywhere.